3BioCompBio/EvoStability/README.md

 The multiple sequence alignments used in the publication and their relative sequences' weights are located in `./msa/`.

+### (6) Estimation of $p$-values for pairwise correlation comparisons

+File `./p_values.ods` contains all pairwise p-values discussed in Supplementary Section 7 which compares performances measured in Sections 3.1, 3.3 and 3.5.

 ## Conventions and units

 - All energy values are given in kcal/mol.